-Heritage value
+Heritage Value

 The aesthetic, historic, scientific, cultural, social or spiritual importance or significance for past, present or future generations.
-The heritage value of an historic place is embodied in its character-defining materials, forms, location, spatial configurations, uses and cultural associations or meanings.
+The heritage value of an historic place is embodied in its character defining materials, forms, location, spatial configurations, uses and cultural associations or meanings.

-Historic place
+Historic Place

-A structure, building, group of buildings, district, landscape, archaeological site, or other place in Canada that has been officially recognized for its heritage value by the relevant jurisdiction.
+A structure, property, group of properties, district, landscape, archaeological site, or other place in Canada that has been officially recognized for its heritage value by the relevant jurisdiction.